vendasta/businessapp-docs/docs/my_business/index.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

 # My Business

-Learn how to set up and manage various features within the Business App, including your business profile, projects, meetings, guides, files, automations, orders, invoices, and the data exporter.
 The **My Business** section offers a comprehensive suite of tools designed to streamline operations efficiently.

 ## How does the My Business page work?